w3f/bls/README.md

 Assuming you already have proofs-of-possession, then you'll want to do aggregation with `BitPoPSignedMessage` or some variant tuned to your use case.
 We recommend more care when using `BatchAssumingProofsOfPossession` because it provides no mechanism for checking a proof-of-possession table.

+The library offers method for generating and verifying proof of positions based on [Schnorr Signature](https://en.wikipedia.org/wiki/Schnorr_signature) which is significantly faster to verify than when using BLS signature itself as proof of position.
+The following example demonstrate how to generate and verify proof of positions and then using `BatchAssumingProofsOfPossession` to batch and verify multiple BLS signatures.

 ```rust
 use bls_like::{Keypair,ZBLS,Message,Signed, pop::BatchAssumingProofsOfPossession, pop::{ProofOfPossessionGenerator, ProofOfPossessionVerifier}};
 use sha2::Sha512;